franckLdx/ts-retry/README.md

 - `retryAsync(fn, retryOptions?)`: same as retry, except `fn` is an asynchronous function.
 - `retryOptions`:
   - `maxTry`: [optional] maximum calls to fn.
   - `delay`: [optional] delay between each call (in milliseconds).
-Could be either a number or a function (when delay time dependent from number of retrys, of previous result...), see below for explantion about delay
+Could be either a number or a function (when delay time dependent from number of retrys, of previous result...), see below for explanation about delay
   - `until`: [optional] (lastResult) => boolean: return false if last `fn` results is not the expected one: continue to call fn until `until` returns true.
 A `TooManyTries` is thrown after `maxTry` calls to fn;
     When an option value is not provided, the default one is applied.
 The default options are:
   ```